-Defining demographic categories:
+Defining demographic classes

-- Calves are animals that are 0 or 1 y old in the given year (animals are considered 0 y old in their year of birth). - Female juveniles are animals sexed as female that are 2-11 y old and have not yet given birth. - Male juveniles are animals sexed as male, older than 1 y old, that have not yet shown physical signs of sexual maturation (i.e. 'sprouting'; see Determining sexes). - Juveniles of unknown sex are animals between 2-11 y old that have not yet been sexed. - Adults of unknown sex are animals between 12-14 y of age that have not yet been sexed.
-These animals will eventually be sexed retrospectively (through the means described in Determining sexes); because of this, animals of unknown sex only tend to appear in the population demographics for the most recent years of the study. - Reproductive-age females are animals known to have given birth in the past or that are assumed female (see Determining sexes), and are no older than 41 y, as well as females between 42-47 y old that gave birth in the current census year3. - Post-reproductive females are females older than 42 y that have not given birth in the current year2. - Sexually mature males are those that have shown signs of accelerated dorsal fin growth (sprouting), where the growth is not yet asymptotic/complete (Bigg et al. 1990, see Determining sexes above). - Physically mature males are those with fully developed dorsal fins, i.e., fins displaying asymptotic growth; the onset of physical maturity typically occurs at about 18.4 y (Bigg et al. 1990, Olesiuk et al. 2005).
+- Calves are animals that are 0 or 1 y old in the given year (animals are considered 0 y old in the year of their birth). - Female juveniles are animals sexed as female that are 2-11 y old and have not yet given birth. - Male juveniles are animals sexed as male, older than 1 y old, that have not yet shown physical signs of sexual maturation (i.e. 'sprouting'; see Determining sexes). - Juveniles of unknown sex are animals betweem 2-11 y old that have not yet been sexed. - Adults of unknown sex are animals between 12-14 y of age that have not yet been sexed.
+Retrospectively, these animals are sexed (through means described in Determining sexes); because of this, animals of unknown sex only tend to appear in the population demographics for the most recent years of the study. - Reproductive-age females are animals known to have given birth in the past or that are assumed female (see Determining sexes) and are no older than 42 y, as well as females more than 42 y old that gave birth in the current census year2. - Post-reproductive females are females older than 42 y of age who have not given birth in the current year, as well as all females 48 y or older3. - Sexually mature males are those who have shown signs of accelerated dorsal fin growth (sprouting), where the growth is not yet asymptotic/complete (Bigg et al. (1990), see Determining sexes above). - Physically mature males are those with fully developed dorsal fins, i.e. fins displaying asymptotic growth; the onset of physical maturity typically occurs at about 18.4 y (Bigg et al. 1990; Olesiuk et al. 2005).